Watch the premiere of “The Guide” and read on for an exclusive interview with Nat Hab Expedition Leader Colby Brokvist!

 Q&A with Colby Brokvist

 Brief: “The Guide” film opens with your beautiful monologue about the wildness of wolves: “In my mind, there’s not another creature on the planet that defines wilderness like wolves.”
-What is it about wolves that resonate most with you?
+What is it about wolves that resonates most with you?

 Brokvist: There’s a lot we can learn from wolves.
 There are a lot of stories about wolves, and through these stories, we can better understand how wolves relate to the natural world and how they function in ecology.
 Some of it relates to understanding the human place in the world and recognizing that we’re not separate from nature and from the wilderness.
 So how do we show up for nature, and what do we do to protect and conserve these areas that we’re very much a part of?
-Wolves are a great lens to explore all those ideas through.
+Wolves are a great lens through which to explore all those ideas.